finos/common-domain-model/website/versioned_docs/version-5.13.0/cdm-materials.md

 ### [2022 Open Source in Finance Forum New York Keynote Panel: Common Domain Model (CDM)](https://resources.finos.org/content/keynote-panel-common-domain-model-cdm/?projects-sigs=common-domain-model-cdm)

-At the keynote session of the 2022 Open Source in Finance Forum New York, a panel of industry leaders including Adrian Dale of ISLA, Allan Milligan of ISDA, and Georgina Jarrett, joined moderator Ffion Acclan of Goldman Sachs to delve into the exciting topic of trade association collaboration, open sourcing, and the creation of a common domain for the market, built by the market.
+At the keynote session of the 2022 Open Source in Finance Forum New York, a panel of industry leaders including Adrian Dale of ISLA, Alan Milligan of ISDA, and Georgina Jarrett, joined moderator Ffion Acland of Goldman Sachs to delve into the exciting topic of trade association collaboration, open sourcing, and the creation of a common domain for the market, built by the market.

 ### [Looking Backwards & Forwards at CDM: History of the Common Domain Model…](https://resources.finos.org/content/looking-backwards-forwards-at-cdm-history-of-the-common-domain-model/?projects-sigs=common-domain-model-cdm)